jdelStrother/firebug-ujs/README.markdown

 try to find a way of hashing elements that results in the same *unique* ID for both the element and the page?

+... for now, i'm going to try using JSON and seeing if there's a SAFE way to eval it.  when i'm not on an airplane, i can hopefully see if there's a library for safely eval'ing json to js objects (sans any code execution)

 release notes
 -------------